rccc7/dropbox-react/README.md

 - User management.
 Users can Sign in securely using their Google account or email.
 Powered by [Clerk](https://clerk.com/).
 Each user can access only their own files.
 - State management powered by [Zustand](https://www.npmjs.com/package/zustand).
 - Dark mode functionality as well as beautiful reusable components such as button, dialog, dropdown mnenu, table and input powered by [shacdn/ui](https://ui.shadcn.com/)
-- Search functionality.
-Search for a task and filter the todos lists in realtime as you type in the search box.

 ## Technologies & Libraries: